 Like many people across the country, we watched the heartbreaking news footage of Hurricane Harvey earlier this year.
 We immediately knew we had to act to help pets affected by the devastation.
 We deployed an experienced team to the region to assist in the evacuation of animals.
 Our team wore many hats during this time and were stationed both outside of Houston, Texas to help with on-the-ground rescue work and in Austin, Texas at temporary emergency shelters.
-In Austin, team members triaged cats coming in from Houston for treatment, assisted volunteer vets at the medical centers, cleaned cages, sorted through donations, provided socialization to over 100 cats and sorted through the mountains of donated supplies shelters had already received.
+In Austin, team members triaged cats coming in from Houston for treatment, assisted volunteer vets at the medical centers, cleaned cages, sorted through donations, provided care to several hundred cats and sorted through the mountains of donated supplies to be sent to shelters and emergency centers.

 Outside of Houston, our team paddle boarded through the devastation to rescue pets left behind.
 During one of these rescues, we saved four cats and a dog who were left in a flooded house alone for nine days.
 We found their guardian and reunited this family.
 Watching his face light up upon seeing his pets was truly a humbling experience for our team and reminded us why this work is so important.